 The seat next to the pilot also has piloting instruments and a piloting stick.
 Passengers are never allowed to touch the instruments because it could lead to serious accidents.
 Moreover passengers should never touch the door lock if the pilot has not instructed them to do so.

-Plane sharing requires a collaborative and sharing spirit.
+Flight sharing requires a collaborative and sharing spirit.
 To ensure the continuity of such a practice it is mandatory that it remains a win-win situation and therefore for users be kind and polite to one another.

 You should be aware that all flights on Wingly are non smoking flights.